GDOR-11/Vector2d/README.md

 # Vector2d
-a simple library for 2d vectors (still in testing phase)
+a simple library for 2d vectors (still in testing phase and no minimized version)
 <br>
 <br>
 <h1>properties:</h1>